 Food safety training, extension and capacity for the melon industry – phase 2 (VM18003)

-What’s it all about?
+What was it all about?

-This investment is strengthening the food safety systems of the Australian melon industry, by supporting the adoption of best practice across the supply chain.
-It follows initial investment Food safety, training, extension and capacity for the melon industry (VM17002) and, like its predecessor, supports food safety training activities across the country for melon growers, farm managers and key farm staff.
-With the initial project focusing on rockmelons, this second phase includes watermelon businesses as well.
+This investment strengthened food safety systems of the Australian melon industry by supporting best practice adoption across the supply chain.
+The investment supported food safety training activities across the country for melon growers, farm managers and key staff, and followed initial investment Food safety, training, extension and capacity for the melon industry (VM17002) which focused on rockmelons, honeydew and specialty melons, with the second phase including watermelon businesses as well.